liuzhousi/FPGC4/README.md

 - Added sprites
 - Rewrote FSX2 for CRT display
 - Finally updated the documentation a bit
+- Created and ordered PCB

 ### Future plans
 These are kinda ordered based on priority

+- Finish and test PCB
 - Write a platformer game
 - Write an OS
 - Create a pattern and palette table generator
 - Add logo to boot screen animation in bootloader
+- Create a webserver with W5500 chip
 - Add Gameboy printer via Arduino to I/O
 - Write a simplistic C compiler.
 Use software stack with dedicated stack pointer register.
 - Change SPI Flash for SDCARD

-## TODO in documentation
+### TODO in documentation
 - USB mass storage
-- Picture of setup
+- More PCB info
 - FPGA utilization stats